0xfL0ki/wifiee/README.md

 ### Method 3: Interactive builder

-If you run the script without cert flags and auto-probe fails, you'll be prompted to build a custom certificate interactively — entering Country, State, City, Organisation, OU, CN, key size, and validity.
+If you run the script without cert flags and auto-probe fails, you'll be prompted to build a custom certificate interactively — entering Country, State, State, Organisation, OU, CN, key size, and validity.
 This is the easiest path when you already know what the real cert looks like.

 ## Attack flow